tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 	> and can be used together with Yomichan
 	> to create Anki cards while watching subtitled content.

-	You'll learn more about sentence mining in the later pages of this guide.
+	You'll learn more about sentence mining on the subsequent pages of this guide.

 3) While sentence mining, learn Tango `N4`, `N3` and `N2` at a reduced pace.
 It is critical not to spend too much time on beginner decks and focus on mining.
-4) The rest can be used to aid your learning process in the later stages.
+4) The rest can be used to aid your learning process later.
+The higher level you reach, the less benefit from premade decks you will get.
 Refer to Core10k when you have trouble finding example sentences.

 ## How to review